 It is important to remember that health care provision across Myanmar is not robust and if you know you will need treatment in advance you may want to consider getting it in Thailand or China instead.
 Pharmacies and clinics are available in Mandalay and Yangon for minor injuries or ailments, and health insurance is obviously strongly advised.

 Crime and Safety.

 Myanmar has extremely strict punishments for criminality and as a result crime rates are very low.
-Saying that there are occasional reports of opportunistic theft, so a little common sense and awareness should keep you and your belongings safe.
+Saying that there are occasional reports from travellers of opportunistic theft just like anywhere, so a little common sense and awareness should keep you and your belongings safe.